Running Calories Burned Calculator

 How We Calculate Calories Burned During Running

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 9.8 for running represents an average across typical conditions and effort levels.
+The selected MET value of 8.3 for running, 5 mph (12 min/mile) represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Running vs. Other Activities